tinymce/tinymce-docs/enterprise/formatpainter.md

 #### Creating an account

-To try out Format Painter and Tiny Cloud-delivered editor, the first step is to create a free [Tiny account](https://www.tiny.cloud/download/).
+To try out Format Painter and {{site.cloudname}}-delivered editor, the first step is to create a free [Tiny account](https://www.tiny.cloud/download/).

 > The free user account provisioned with a free 30-day trial of all Tiny [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.